 Your divorce is final, but your support payments may not be: It is possible to modify your initial agreements.
 A change in your financial or employment circumstances might mean the need to seek or pay child support in an amount different from the one ordered in your divorce decree.
 The same is true of spousal support (also called alimony).
 Your former spouse's plans to move with your child out of state could bring you both back into court as well — it will require a modification of your custody and visitation agreement.
 And if child support or alimony payments have gone into default, enforcement proceedings are likely to follow very shortly.

-When Support or Custody Arrangements Need to Change After Divorce
+When Support Or Custody Arrangements Need To Change After Divorce

-With more than 20 years of family law experience, we know that the final decree of divorce might often need to be revisited to catch up to changes in the circumstances of either or both spouses.
+With more than 30 years of family law experience, we know that the final decree of divorce might often need to be revisited to catch up to changes in the circumstances of either or both spouses.
 Our lawyers represent both the proponents of modified court orders and those who choose to resist any change in the status quo.
 Similarly, we can work with either side in motions to enforce the terms of an order for child support, spousal support or visitation.